JackDougherty/jack-site/_pages/dataviz/index.md

 - Bookmark this online syllabus and check it often for updates, which will appear **in bold**.
 - Keep a calendar (paper or digital) to manage your time and meet deadlines.
 - Bring a laptop (with a fully-charged battery) to every class, and turn off distractions to help you (and others) focus on learning.
 On a Mac, set Notifications to "Do Not Disturb."
+- Use a password manager to keep track of your digital accounts.
+See my [introduction to Bitwarden](https://handsondataviz.org/password-manager.html), an open-source password manager with free core features for Windows/Mac/Linux computers, all major web browsers, and iOS and Android mobile devices.
 - Take initiative and ask questions: during or after class, via email, or by appointment [on my calendar](https://jackdougherty.youcanbook.me).
 If you don't understand something, other students probably are puzzled, too.
 Go ahead and ask.
 - Meet up with other students outside of class.
 Create a small study group to review the course material and work together.
 The secret to success in college is teaching yourselves how to learn new material.
 - If anything is interfering with your learning, email or talk with me about it.
 I care about how you're doing in life, not just in our classroom.